heilaaks/snippy/docs/dev/SCRIBBLING.md

        In order to find all logs related cases where the tool identified internal server error, the logs contain prefix of 'internal server error '.

+    10. Security rules must be applied while writing log messages

+        Following rules must be followed when writing log messages:

+        1. Senstive data must not be printed:

+           - The rules here apply for all log levels.
+The additional 'security' log level is not for printing senstive data.
+The 'security' log level is to print possible security related notices and warnings that are observed by the application.

+           - User names and passwords.

+           - SSL certificate paths and certificate names.

+           - Internal IP addresses, host names and service ports.

+           - Full file paths.
+File paths are truncated to prevent revealing installation location in the server.

+           - Database table names.

+           - Internal database keys like the UUID primary key.

+           - Direct printing of command line arguments.

+        2. Comply with SECURITY and SECURITY HARDENING chapters.

     THREADING

     1. The tool is single threaded